 If primitive camping isn’t your style then I’m sure there’s definitely a few more rural places in the neighbourhood where they can be seen.

-You can find out more about this endemic on the WWF website.
+You can find out more about Northern Bettongs on the WWF website.

 Platypus are a bit of a freak of nature.
-Whilst being endemic to Eastern Australia, they’re one of only two mammals that lay eggs (the echidna is the other, also found in Australia) and appear to be a God-like experiment.
+Whilst being endemic to Eastern Australia, they’re one of only two mammals that lay eggs (the echidna is the other, also found in Australia).

 But even more unlikely is that they’re one of only a few species of mammals that are venomous.
-The males can provide a toxic blow from its rear feet using sharp stingers so lethal, that human victims will be in excruciating pain and may be incapacitated.
+Males can provide a toxic blow from their rear feet using sharp stingers so lethal, that you’d be left in excruciating pain and may be incapacitated.

 Yet another reminder that lethal animals are all over Australia, even in the cutest form!